dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 The state stored in the `ApplicationContext` is the same data that was used in the previous version of the `App` module to initialize the `WorkerProperties`, but it is now decoupled into an isolated module that helps to understand and maintain the application.
 In general, the `main` module of an application should be concerned with initializing application-wide state.
 Also, as previously mentioned, the `App` class only needed to manage the `WorkerProperties` state so that it could coordinate change to its children.

 Now that we have the `ApplicationContext`, let's use it within our widgets.
-This is done by creating an `Injector` and making it available to the to widgets via a `registry`. `Injectors` are created using the `Injector` factory function from `@dojo/widget-core`.
+This is done by creating an `Injector` and making it available to the widgets via a `registry`. `Injectors` are created using the `Injector` factory function from `@dojo/widget-core`.

 {% instruction 'Add the following imports to the `main` module.' %}